How to reach Sangla Valley from Delhi

 3. By Flight

-There are two airports which can help to cover at least half way from Delhi to Sangla Valley.
-One being in Shimla is the closest one and other in Kullu near to Manali.
-Take a bus or a private taxi to cover the rest of miles from Shimla or Kullu.
-There is also an alternate air-route with Rampur having helipad facility so this can also be tapped but this may involve an extra hit to your budget.
+There are two airports which can help to cover at least halfway from Delhi to Sangla Valley.
+One is in Shimla is the closest and the other is in Kullu near Manali.
+Take a bus or a private taxi to cover the rest of the miles from Shimla or Kullu.
+There is also an alternate air route with Rampur having a helipad facility so this can also be tapped but this may involve an extra hit to your budget.
 I would choose flights as an ideal medium to reach Sangla Valley from Delhi for those who are short on time yet like to visit the incredible and unexplored Kinnaur in Himachal Pradesh.

 4. By Bus

-Sangla valley is almost cut off from the parts of the country in terms of no direct medium to reach there.
-As per date, no direct buses are available from Delhi to Sangla valley.
-But Shimla does cater to some bus services till Sangla valley so again the journey needs to broken in parts if you’re planning to visit Sangla valley via bus.
-From Delhi, Volvo buses are available from Himachal Roadways which are nice and comfortable as opposed to the non AC ones.
+From Delhi, Volvo buses are available from Himachal Roadways which are nice and comfortable as opposed to the non-AC ones.
 The drivers are a lot competent but yes sometimes a tad rash as well.
-So keep this mind before cursing your way on your entire journey from Delhi to Sangla Valley.
-Those with weak stomach & fear of heights then non-AC buses are best so open windows will be of relief.
-It’s no mystery that I’m not a bus-travel person, but it is the best mode to reach Sangla valley from Delhi for budget travelers.
+So keep this in mind before cursing your way on your entire journey from Delhi to Sangla Valley.
+For those with weak stomachs & fear of heights then non-AC buses are best so open windows will be of relief.
+It’s no mystery that I’m not a bus-travel person, but it is the best mode to reach Sangla Valley from Delhi for budget travellers.

 Also, make sure to follow along on my Instagram account for the latest updates and adventures.